Yarrp'ing the Internet: Randomized High-Speed Active Topology Discovery: Results

-From the \yrp and Ark probing, we construct graphs of interface nodes connected by edges when the interfaces appear in consecutive hops of a path.
-We ignore anonymous interfaces \cite{gunes2008resolving} such that the graph may be disconnected.
-Figure~\ref{fig:wartscmp} displays the resulting graph degree distributions on a log-log scale.
-We observe that the distributions match closely, empirically supporting \yrp's ability to discover the responsive topology.
+scamper~\cite{luckie10scamper}.
+From a single vantage point, we probe 67,045 destinations using \yrp and scamper.
+We run scamper in Paris TCP ACK mode using port 80 in order to mimic \yrp's behavior and facilitate an unbiased comparison of topological recall between the two probing methods.
+From the \yrp and scamper probing, construct graphs of interface nodes connected by edges when the interfaces appear in consecutive hops of a path.
+We ignore anonymous interfaces \cite{gunes2008resolving} such that the graph may be disconnected. \yrp discovers 57,128 interfaces, 1.3\% fewer than scamper's 57,866 unique interfaces, and 67,563 edges (0.8\% more than scamper).
+Manual investigation of the topologies reveals differences mainly attributable to load-balancing (because scamper and \yrp use different headers, it is not possible to ensure that they traverse the same paths to destinations) and path changes.
+Empirically, our comparison demonstrates \yrp's ability to discover the responsive topology.

-However, \yrp discovers 16\% fewer interfaces (80,134 versus 66,939) and 13\% fewer edges (96,763 versus 84,113) than Ark in this experiment.
-We attribute much of this difference to \yrp's use of TCP ACK probes as compared to CAIDA's use of ICMP probes.
-In a survey by Key et al., ICMP probes elicit almost 18\% more responses as compared to TCP probes~\cite{keys13}.
-ICMP and UDP-based probing are future \yrp enhancements (see~\S\ref{sec:conclusions}).

 \yrp's stateless nature implies that it probes all TTLs from 1 to 32, whereas Ark's use of scamper ceases probing after encountering five unresponsive hops in a row.
 In the same CAIDA San Diego probing run, 39,613 traces stopped due to this gap-limit.
 For each of these gap-limit traces, we compute the difference of the highest responding TTL hop from \yrp probing and the highest responding TTL from the Ark probing.
 Figure~\ref{fig:gapdiff} shows the cumulative distribution of this difference among the gapped traces; a positive difference means that \yrp discovered topology beyond the point where Ark stopped probing.
-For $\approx$74\% of the traces, there is no difference.
+For $\approx$88\% of the traces, there is no difference.
 In 8\% of the traces, Ark discovers one more hop than \yrp.
-However, \yrp discovers one additional hop in $\sim 6$\% of the targets, and more than 5 additional hops in 4\% of the cases.
+However, \yrp discovers one additional hop in $\approx6$\% of the targets, and more than 5 additional hops in 4\% of the cases.